vigou3/emacs-modified-windows/README.md

 ## Repository content

-The repository contains a binary distribution of [Aspell](http://aspell.net/), a few distribution-specific files and a `Makefile` to fetch the other components and combine everything into an installer based on [Inno Setup](http://innosetup.com).
-The complete source code of Emacs and the extensions is *not* hosted here.
+The repository contains a few distribution-specific files and a `Makefile` to fetch the other components and combine everything into an installer based on [Inno Setup](http://innosetup.com).
+The complete source code of Emacs and the extensions is not hosted here.

 ## Prerequisites